-Portfolio Manager: W. Lindsay Davidson Assets Under Management: \$235,683,842
+Portfolio Manager: W. Lindsay Davidson

 INVESCO believes they can add value by identifying and investing in companies whose share price does not reflect the proven and sustainable growth of the company's earnings and assets.
 They also believe that a systematic process that identifies mis-valued companies, combined with a consistently applied portfolio design process, can control the predictability and consistency of returns.
 Portfolios are constructed on a bottom-up basis; they select individual companies rather than countries, themes, or industry groups.
 This is the first of four cornerstones of their investment approach.
-Secondly, they conduct financial analysis on a broad universe of non-U.S. companies whose key financial data is adjusted to be comparable across borders and currencies.
-Third, Invesco believes that using local investment professionals enhances fundamental company research.
+Secondly, they conduct financial analysis on a broad universe of non-U.S. companies whose key financial data is adjusted to be comparable across borders and Third, Invesco believes that using local currencies. professionals investment enhances fundamental company research.
 Finally, they manage risk and assure broad diversification relative to clients' benchmarks through a statistics-based portfolio construction approach rather than resorting to country or industry constraints.